 Selective mutism treatment

-If you believe that your child may have selective mutism, it is important that you seek help and support from mental health professionals as soon as possible.
-Early diagnosis and treatment for the disorder can increase the chances of your child overcoming or vastly improving related symptoms.
+If you believe that your child may have selective mutism, it's important that you get help and support from mental health professionals as soon as possible.
+Early diagnosis and mental health treatment for the disorder can increase the chances of your child overcoming or vastly improving related symptoms.

-If you are an adult with selective mutism, treatment can still be effective, although the process may take longer due to behaviours of the condition having become deep-seated over time.
+If you're an adult with selective mutism, treatment can still be effective, although the process may take longer due to the fact that your behaviours may have become deep-seated over time.

 If your child has a co-existing mental health condition alongside selective mutism, such as depression or an anxiety disorder, or a learning disability that affects their ability to communicate, then this may affect how long or complex the treatment programme will be.

 Treatment options at Priory focus on reducing associated anxiety symptoms surrounding speaking in certain situations, as opposed to simply focusing on the speech itself.
 Whether triggering scenarios are found during nursery, school, work or social settings, the aim of talking and behavioural therapies will be a progressive, step-by-step process to gradually reduce the pressure to speak, which is at the core of symptoms of selective mutism.

 Ensuring that your child’s self-confidence is built up over time and teaching them coping mechanisms and techniques can ultimately lead to successful conversations in group situations and the ability to speak freely to all manner of people within a variety of settings.